onzfonz/comp227/src/content/3/en/part3c.md

 After this, we could verify that the frontend works with the new backend.
 Once everything seems to be working, we would move on to the next feature.

-Once we introduce a database into the mix, it is useful to inspect the state persisted in the database, e.g. from the control panel in MongoDB Atlas.
+Once we introduce a database into the mix, it is useful to inspect the saved state in the database, e.g. from the control panel in MongoDB Atlas.
-Quite often little Node helper programs like the *mongo.js* program we wrote earlier can be very helpful during development.
+Quite often small Node programs (like the *mongo.js* program we wrote earlier) can be very helpful for testing during development.

 You can find the code for our current application in its entirety in the [*part3-4* branch of our backend repo](https://github.com/comp227/part3-tasks-backend/tree/part3-4).